Tamas-Gavlider/choose-smart/README.md

 - I want to play a game that makes me feel like I'm the one driving the story.
 - I want the site to be responsive on my device
-- I want the site to be easy navigate
+- I want the site to be easy to navigate

 #### Returning Visitor Goals